TROG111/SatNav/README.md

  The order of linking the core/screen/databanks should always be: 1) core, 2) screen, 3) satnav databank, 4) Dimencia Hud databank, 5) (otional) satanav databank copy (used in the x SatNav command only).

  Some users are struggling to locate the DU LUA library folder on their local drives.
 This is located below the directory that you originally installed DU.

- Some users are struggling to download the planetref.lua and atlas.lua libraries.
-These two files can be found in the GitLab URL link provided above, they must be copied in their entirity into the DU Lua library folder.
-You can check them once you have downloaded by opening the lua files and seeing that they contain the appropriate LUA code.

  I have recently experience a problem with DimHud linking to the incorrect databank when I did a clean new DimHud configuration.
 The outcome of this is that it may corrupt the content of the SatNav databank (for example if DimHud has linked to the SatNav databank).
 Therefore, the following is my recommendation:
  a) before you do a DimHud update, always back up your SatNav databank (using the 'x SatNav' command described above) and then remove the backup copy into your inventory; b) immediately after doing a DimHud update, check the databank that is linked to the DimHud pilot seat.
 If it is the incorrect databank, then remove the link and manually link to the correct DimHud databank - do this BEFORE activating DimHud for the first time after the update.